chrisjgf/chrisjgf.github.io/_posts/2017-05-16-create-a-collapsible-tableview.markdown

 }
 ~~~

 With a bit of luck, your UITableView will now be comprised of three gray rows.
-Selecting one of these will reload the table so that at the top is the row title, followed subsequently by the data in the section's *content* array.
-Selecting the cell again will return the user back to the three gray rows.
+Selecting one of these cells will reload the table so that at the top is the row title, followed, subsequently, by the data in the section's *content* array.
+Selecting the title cell again will return the user back to the three gray rows.

 ![Screenshot of completed project](/assets/img/collapsible-table.png)